Abhigyan001/Progress_Tracker/README.md

 This is the workflow of the app:

-- The user is required to register with name, email, password, total hours available for study (300, 270, 240) and how much overall time the user wants to save (i.e. 5%, 10%, 15%, 20%, 25%).
+- The user is required to register with name, email, password, total hours available for study (300, 270, 240), and how much overall time the user wants to save (i.e. 5%, 10%, 15%, 20%, 25%).

-- Selected hours will be divided by numbers of days in a month to derive daily time available for study for each module, and the target saving time; which will be calculated against total progress to see if target is met.
+- Selected hours will be divided by the number of days in a month to derive the daily time available for study for each module, and the target saving time; which will be calculated against total progress to see if the target is met.

 - The user can log in by typing the mail and password.